amethyst/amethyst/docs/CODING_CONVENTIONS.md

 }
 ```

-It informs users of your API that they should include a catch-all match when matching against the error like this:
+This informs users of the API to include a catch-all arm when matching against the error:

 ```rust
 match e {